research.md

 Schematic of nova ejecta: different viewing angles explain observational diversity

 Increasing evidence supports that shocks are ubiquitous in nova outflows and are responsible for powering nova emission across the electromagnetic spectrum.
-In this work I showed that these shocks can be radiative, producing regions in the ejecta that compress and cool rapidly, which creates prime sites for dust formation within the hot, ionized ejecta.
-This explains the puzzle of early dust formation in these violent eruptions and presents testable observational implications - check out our Astro2020 white paper.
+In this work I showed that these shocks can be radiative, producing regions in the ejecta that compress and cool rapidly, which creates prime sites for dust formation.
+This explains the puzzle of early dust formation in these violent eruptions — check out our Astro2020 white paper.